SamiBegah/GpuCanada/README.md

 # GPUCanada

 GPUCanada is a full-stack e-commerce web application for selling computer graphics cards.
 The application features a user-friendly interface for browsing products, managing user accounts, and an administrative backend for product management.
+Please note that this project is a functional prototype, features such as payment processing and order fulfillment are not implemented.

 ## Functionalities